-3 The Town Council adopted new BA District requirements in 2009\-that added design requirements for

-- these neighborhood business zones.
-(The Business A District Zoning revision was a recommendation of the 2007 Comprehensive Plan.) - 6 Other Business Districts - 7 The Town has two remaining Business B districts.
-These districts are unique in that they support - 8 business activities that require larger areas and are located in the more outlying areas of town.
-A - 9 "Business B" district is located on Bowery Beach Rd. and includes the Inn by the Sea and a large farm - 10 field.
+- 7 The Town Council adopted new BA District requirements in 2009 that added design requirements for - 8 these neighborhood business zones.
+(The Business A District Zoning revision was a recommendation of - 9 the 2007 Comprehensive Plan.) - 10 Other Business Districts - 11 The Town has two remaining Business B districts.
+These districts are unique in that they support - 12 business activities that require larger areas and are located in the more outlying sections of town.
+A - 13 "Business B" district is located on Bowery Beach Rd and includes the Inn by the Sea and a large farm - 14 field.
 This BB district is 25 acres in size (.26% of the land area of the town).

-2 A second Business B district was created on Fowler Rd- in 2005 as part of an effort to bring an existing

-3 gravel within town regulation as a conforming use.
-The property now operates as a and includes a

-4 former gravel pit that is currently operated as modernan earthworks facility.
-This BB district is 12.5 acres

-5 (.13% of the land area of the town).
-The BB districts are not currently served by public sewer.
+- 2 A second Business B district was created on Fowler Rd in 2005 as part of an effort to bring an existing - 3 gravel pit within town regulation as a conforming use.
+The property now operates as a modern - 4 earthworks facility.
+This BB district is 12.5 acres (.13% of the land area of the town).
+The BB districts are - 5 not currently served by public sewer.